WHAT IS PET INSURANCE?

 WHAT IS A PRE-EXISTING CONDITION?

 Pre-existing conditions are conditions that started before your pet’s policy effective date.
 Conditions are also considered pre-existing if they appear during a waiting period.
 Conditions are no longer pre-existing if cured and treatment free for 180 days, with the exception of knee and ligament conditions.
 If a knee or ligament condition occurs before the coverage effective date or during a waiting period, any future ones won’t be covered.
-Although some pet insurance companies define pre-existing conditions differently, no pet insurance company covers pre-existing conditions.
+Although some pet insurance companies define pre-existing conditions differently, no pet insurance provider covers pre-existing conditions.

 WHAT IS A REIMBURSEMENT PERCENTAGE?